iterative/dvc.org/content/docs/user-guide/project-structure/configuration.md

 <admon type="warn">

-`.dvc/config` is meant to be tracked by Git and should not contain sensitive user info or secrets (passwords, SHH keys, etc).
+`.dvc/config` is meant to be tracked by Git and should not contain sensitive user info or secrets (passwords, SSH keys, etc).

 </admon>